kobiton/Travis-CI/docs/README.md

 ![Example Android DesiredCaps](./assets/desired-caps-example-android.png)

-5. From the collected desired capabilities, add these environment variables with corresponding values to your project configuration in CircleCI as shown in the table below
+5. From the collected desired capabilities, add these environment variables with corresponding values to your project configuration in TravisCI as shown in the table below

 | TravisCI Environment Variable       | Desired Capabilities Variable  | Description                                         | Default Value                                             |
 |-------------------------------------|--------------------------------|-----------------------------------------------------|-----------------------------------------------------------|